 Risk management framework

-The Group’s risk culture is based on its values, beliefs, knowledge, attitudes and understanding of risk across its various countries.
-The Group assesses its risk culture by identifying and evaluating its quantifiable and non-quantifiable risks.
+In the face of ever-changing challenges and risks, the Group continuously builds on its risk management culture to ensure the risk management is comprehensive and meets the requirements of a sustainable financial institution.
+As a microfinance operator, the Group takes a prudent and consistent approach towards risk and the Group’s risk culture is based on its values, beliefs, knowledge, attitudes and understanding of risk across its various countries.
+The Group assesses its risk culture by identifying and evaluating its quantifiable and non-quantifiable risks that are then integrated in management and decision-making processes.

 Outline of the framework in place for risk management